RWKV/RWKV-wiki/docs/advance/architecture.md

 ## What is a classic RNN network? / What is the hidden state?

 An RNN network is a time of AI neural network, in its simplest form.
-Uses a hiddenstate, which is constantly being updated, as it processes each input token, while predicting the next token (if needed)
+Uses a hiddenstate, which is constantly being updated by a function, as it processes each input token, while predicting the next token (if needed)

 ![Classic RNN digram](../img/classic-RNN.png)